grego118118/v0-retirement/README.md

 ## Optional: Editor tips

-To reduce TypeScript multi-root confusion, consider opening the `v0-retirement/` folder directly in your editor, or configure workspace settings to prefer that folder.
+Open the repository root in your editor.
+If you have a previous workspace pinned to `v0-retirement/`, update it to the repository root.